 All Permanent Missions are invited to attend.

-Thirteen rounds of Pre-sessions have been held since 2012 for UPR sessions 13 to 25.
-A total of 147 Permanent Missions followed over 700 presentations - mostly by national NGOs - on 140 countries.
+14 rounds of Pre-sessions have now been held since 2012 for UPR sessions 13 to 26.
+A total of 150 different Permanent Missions have followed over 700 presentations - mostly by national NGOs - on 149 countries.

 The UPR Pre-sessions are currently organised thanks to the support of Irish Aid, the Federal Department of Foreign Affairs of Switzerland, the Canton of Geneva and the City of Geneva and the Organisation International de la Francophonie.